 - 1.1.
 Side accidents.
-All the accidents in terminal areas were of the bottom damage type (100% probability).
-Therefore, in the branch of the risk model corresponding to side accidents in terminal waters, no values could be calculated for the dependent probabilities of hull breach, water ingress, and staying aground based on the available sample of accidents.
-However, for the sake of completeness, the following values were assumed: hull breach 50% 'Yes', water ingress 100% 'Yes', staying aground 100% 'No'.
-As long as the dependent probability of side damage in case of an accident in terminal areas remains zero, these assumptions have clearly no impact at all on the obtained results (the consequences are equal to zero). - 1.2.
+Most accidents in terminal areas were of the side damage type (92% probability).
+For these accidents, the probability of a hull breach is 81%.
+The probability of water ingress in case of a hull breach is equal to 51.8% and the probability of staying aground of 0%.
+The probability of surviving is set equal to $A{GR,S}$ (A-index for grounding accidents of type S00), in which case no consequences are assumed.
+In case the ship does not survive, the probability of fast sinking or capsizing is set equal to 18% for cruise ships and 50% for RoPax ships.
+A number of fatalities equal to 5% of POB is assumed in case of sinking/capsizing within terminal areas. - 1.2.
 Bottom accidents.
-In case of bottom accidents in terminal areas, a 20% probability of striking against a soft bottom is estimated.
+In case of bottom accidents in terminal areas, a 20% probability of striking against a soft bottom is estimated, in which case no hull breach is assumed.
 In this case no breach is assumed, and no consequences are calculated.
-The corresponding probability of striking against a hard bottom is therefore equal to 80%.
+The corresponding probability of striking against a hard bottom or other hard obstacle is therefore equal to 80%.
 In this case, based on the available data, the probability of a hull breach is set equal to 100%.
 The probability of water ingress in case of sustaining a hull breach at the bottom is always 100%; therefore the corresponding node is omitted.
-The probability of staying aground is set equal to 50%, in which case no consequences are assumed.
-If the ship does not remain aground, the probability of surviving is set equal to A{GRB} (A-index for grounding accidents of type B00), in which case no consequences are assumed.
+The probability of staying aground is estimated equal to 50%, in which case no consequences are assumed.
+If the ship does not remain aground, the probability of surviving is set equal to $A{GR,B}$ (A-index for grounding accidents of type B00), in which case no consequences are assumed.
 In case the ship does not survive, the probability of fast sinking or capsizing is set equal to 18% for cruise ships and 50% for RoPax ships.
 A number of fatalities equal to 5% of POB is assumed in case of sinking/capsizing within terminal areas.